 More Series LLC FAQs

-Here at VW, we receive legal questions from prospective clients via phone, web and email every day, and it seems like a lot of people are asking questions about Texas Series LLCs in particular.
+Here at VW, we receive legal questions from prospective clients via phone, web, and email every day, and it seems like a lot of people are asking questions about Texas Series LLCs in particular.
 Considering the relative infancy of the entity type and the ambiguity of the current law on Series LLCs in Texas, I’m not surprised.
-But I want to try to address some of the frequently asked questions here on the VW blog, so that we can start down a path of developing this new area of law together!
+But I want to try to address some of the frequently asked questions, so that we can start down a path of developing this new area of law together.
 So here are a few of the most common questions we get about Series LLCs:

 Now, these are just some of the more common questions we get about Series LLCs, and as the old adage goes, there’s no such thing as a dumb question.
 Series LLCs are an emerging entity, and there’s still a lot of confusion as to how they can best be utilized and what the actual requirements and restrictions are.
-If you have questions about setting up a Series LLC, please contact a legal professional or give us a call – We’re Here to Help.
+If you have questions about setting up a Series LLC, please contact a legal professional or give us a call.